franekostrowski/react-hook-use-read-more/README.md

 # react-hook-use-read-more 📖

-React hook for quick and elegant use in read more buttons
+React hook for quick and elegant use in read more buttons.
+Enjoy 🤗

 ## Installation